rohit211-s/Real-Time-Image-Analysis-and-Auditory-Guidance-for-the-Visually-Impaired/README.md

 # Real-Time-Image-Analysis-and-Auditory-Guidance-for-the-Visually-Impaired

-This project involves the development of an interactive image analysis and feedback system designed specifically for visually impaired users.
-By integrating the BLIP (Bootstrapping Language-Image Pre-training) model from Salesforce, optimized for CPU usage, the system processes images on a Raspberry Pi to provide real-time descriptive captions and auditory feedback.
+This project focuses on creating an interactive image analysis and feedback system tailored for visually impaired users.
+By leveraging the BLIP (Bootstrapping Language-Image Pre-training) model from Salesforce, which has been optimized for CPU performance, the system is capable of processing images on a Raspberry Pi and providing real-time auditory descriptive feedback.

 <div align=center>
  <img src="./images/Image_1.png" width=400 >